scottkosty/montetools/README.md

 <img src="man/figures/README-table1.svg" width="630"/>

+Alternatively, we can output to other formats, such as .docx, thanks to [gt](https://github.com/rstudio/gt):

+    mc_table(mc, output_file = "table1.docx")

 ## Adding diagnostic without rerunning

 Referee #1 asks for the results of the mean absolute error (MAE), in addition to what we previously calculated, the MSE.
 We can address this without rerunning the simulations.
 The `mc` object has all realized values of `statistics()` so we just need to rerun the diagnostic part, which is very fast.